 Characteristics of lycra

-We have seen that a major characteristic of lycra is its elasticity, but it has many other features.Here are the most important ones:
+As we have seen, a major characteristic of lycra is its elasticity, but it has many other features.Here are the most important ones:

-- Returns to its original length after stretching (very good retractability)
+- Returns to its original length after stretching (very good recovery)

 - Ability to dry quickly